AaronRuben/bcftools_tutorial_madcap/README.md

  7. FILTER - passed filters
  8. INFO - typically provides general annotation of the given variant.
 Descriptions of the annotations can be found in the corresponding meta-information lines.
 If genotype data is present, there will also be
-  9. FORMAT field - specifying the data and order of individuals sample information.
+  9. FORMAT field - specifying the data and order of individual sample information.
 Again descriptions of the different data fields within the FORMAT field can be found in the meta-information lines.
-  10. Individual sample genoytpe data.
+  10. Individual sample genotype data.
   11. ...

 Individual genotype data can either be unphased or phased.
 If the data is phased, we know which allele was inherited from the mother and father, respectively.
-Unphased genotypes are seperated by **/**, while phased genotypes are separated by **|**.
+Unphased genotypes are separated by **/**, while phased genotypes are separated by **|**.
 Furthermore, 0 always refers to the REF allele, 1 refers to the first ALT allele, and if multi-allelic, 2 refers to the second ALT allele, etc.

-To reduce disk space, VCF are often block compressed using bgzip (indicated by a **.gz** suffix).
+To reduce disk space, VCFs are often block compressed using bgzip (indicated by a **.gz** suffix).
 Compressed files are not human-readable per se and need to be uncompressed first or viewed with BCFtools (more on this later).

-Furthermore, to enable efficient data look ups VCFs are often indexed with [tabix](http://www.htslib.org/doc/tabix.html), creating additional filen with the exact same name as the VCF augmented with **.tbi** suffix.
+Furthermore, to enable efficient data lookups VCFs are often indexed with [tabix](http://www.htslib.org/doc/tabix.html), creating an additional file with the exact same name as the VCF augmented with **.tbi** suffix.

 For a more detailed description of VCF, I refer you to the [manual](https://samtools.github.io/hts-specs/VCFv4.4.pdf).

 ## Introduction to BCFtools
 As mentioned earlier BCFtools is a power software suite to view, manipulate, and analyze VCF files.
 In the following, I'll guide through the installations (that's often the hardest part) and some simple examples.
-Note that I assume that you are using a Mac (or Linux distributions), although most of the code should also work on Windows computers.
+Note that I assume that you are using a Mac (or Linux distribution), although most of the code should also work on Windows computers.
 If you run into problems, please, let me know.

 ### Installing BCFtools
 To install BCFtools, open a terminal and run the following lines of code: